rileym/bootstrap/README.md

 * Then, by examining the spread of those `N` *bootstrapped* estimates we can gain both a qualitative and quantitative sense of our estimating procedure’s sensitivity to the idiosyncrasies of the sample sets to which it is applied.

- * Qualitative: our estimating with, say, a histogram, we get a qualitative sense of our  In other words, we get a qualitative idea of the precision of our original point estimates.
+ * For a qualitative sense of the spread we visualize the spread with a histogram.

- * Quantitative: we may compute a confidence interval of say, 95%, (computed for `mu`, `sigma`, or `C_pl`, but here let’s focus on `C_pl`) from the `N` bootstrapped estimates as follows.
+ * For a quantitative measure of the accuracy of  we compute a confidence interval of say, 95%, (computed for `mu`, `sigma`, or `C_pl`, but here let’s focus on `C_pl`) from the `N` bootstrapped estimates.
 The interval is centered at the *original* MLE point estimate for `C_pl` with upper and lower bounds at a distance `l_95` from this center, where `l_95` is the 95th percentile absolute deviation of the *bootstrapped* estimates of `C_pl` from the *original* estimate of `C_pl`.

+Below is an example histogram produced before I lost access to the Stanford network.

 ![atl text](https://github.com/rileym/bootstrap/blob/master/bootstrappedCPlestimates.jpg)